Monday, February 18, 2019

 Written by Omm Rafiq

-It's early in the morning; fajr was about an hour ago.
+It's early in the morning; Fajr was about an hour ago.
 School is on the Ramadhan schedule (about 10 am til 3pm) so the house is quiet while everyone is taking naps.
 The weather is cool for here but not yet cold.
-The windows are open and I can hear an occasional bird chirping.
+The windows are open, and I can hear an occasional bird chirping.
 While reading Qur'an and working on memorizing a surah, it made me think.
 It takes me back to our first arrival in this country.
-This is a continuation of a deen clip from my experiences as a Muslim.
+This is a continuation of a Deen clip from my experiences as a Muslim.
 Often, we become affected by a person, some little thing they did or said.
 I want to tell you about my neighbor in Jeddah, a mother of six when I first met her who planted a seed and then kept tending it and watching it grow.
 She was just Azza then, but now they call her "Imam Azza".

 We moved to the new apartment building after being in Jeddah for six months.
 My children were aged 7, 5, and 3 and were all going to school.
 My housekeeping routine was easy.
 I found myself with extra time.
 I wanted to study Qur'an.
 My husband had been going to a local masjid for several months.
 One day he came home and told me that one of the brothers said his wife held classes at her home.
 The lived in the building right next to ours!
 I didn't know this woman.
-I had never seen her so I was a bit nervous to go to her home for the first time.
+I had never seen her, so I was a bit nervous to go to her home for the first time.

 She opened the door, welcomed me, and brought me to her guest room.
 She was from Egypt and a Qur'an teacher in one of the public schools in Jeddah.
 She was also eight months pregnant.
 Twice a week on Sundays and Thursdays she had women and girls come to her house to study Qur'an with her.
-Her home was a small three room apartment.
+Her home was a small three-room apartment.
 In the first room, the sisters were studying Juz' Tabarak, in the second room the women were studying surah Al Baqarah.
 In the third room, the women were study another juz, but the name escapes me now.
-Her place was small, but was filled with women and girls learning.
-Imam Azza had another one other teacher come in to the lessons and help while she circulated the rooms teaching.
+Her place was small but was filled with women and girls learning.
+Imam Azza had another one other teacher come into the lessons and help while she circulated the rooms teaching.
 I was put in the first room with the sisters working on Juz Tabarak.
 The students were working on surah Haaqah.
 Imam Azza opened her mouth and began her recitation.
 It was so beautiful, clear, and it had a nice rhythm to it.
 I sat as if in a trance listening to the beautiful sounds flowing from out of her throat.
 Then the students repeated after her.
 I repeated with them.
 I think they were assigned the first page of the surah to memorize by the next class.
 When maghrib came, all the women gathered in the guest room and Imam Azza provided all of us with long flowing salat veils to wear.
 After we prayed, Imam Azza served everyone a glass of mango juice.
 I remember that pointedly because there were so many of us there and yet, she had not just taken time out of her day to teach us, but to serve us refreshments as well.

-We all left after the the refreshments were finished.
+We all left after the refreshments were finished.
 I remember the exuberant feeling that engulfed me after having spending times with those sisters and Imam Azza.
 I continued to attend regularly her classes.
 It wasn't long before she had her baby.
 She only missed one lesson before she was back to teaching us.
 I had been amazed at her energy and dedication.
 It was then that I learned first that women could recite and touch the Qur'an while on their menses and with post-partum bleeding.
 Soon I finished memorizing surah Al Haaqah, but it had been very difficult for me.
 Imam Azza suggested I continued with Juz Amma as it was better suited for me until my Arabic and reading improved (and it did eventually).
 I began memorizing the last chapters of the last Juz of Qur'an.
 Then summer came.

 I was pregnant then with my son Muhammad so we returned to the States.
 When I returned to Saudi Arabia, it was Ramadhan.
 I continued to study with Imam Azza until I gave birth.
 While I was in the hospital, the Naseef family (specifically Saddiqah Sharifuddeen) opened the first Qur'an school for women in Jeddah (and the first in the Kingdom).
 My neighbor and Qur'an teacher decided to no longer teach out of her home.
 She decided to join the Qur'an school for women with Khalah Saddiqah.